maddevsio/mad-location-manager/README.md

 Right now these sensors should be available:
 TYPE_ROTATION_VECTOR, TYPE_LINEAR_ACCELERATION .

 It's possible to use just TYPE_ACCELEROMETER with high-pass filter.
-Also it's possible to use Madgwick filter instead of rotation vector, but gyroscope and magnetometer sensors should be available in that case.
+Also it's possible to use Madgwick filter instead of rotation vector, but gyroscopeSensor and magnetometer sensors should be available in that case.

 ### KalmanLocationService